sujit-sahu/home/content/bookipsRdbs/_index.md

 {{< figure src="cover_ipsRdbs.jpeg" width="250" height="400" caption="ipsRdbs book" theme="light" >}}

-<h2> This book is scheduled to be published in December 2023.
+<h2> This book is scheduled to be published in April 2024.
 Please see the <a href="https://www.foyles.co.uk/book/introduction-to-probability-statistics-and-r/sujit-k-sahu/9783031378645"> publisher's website </a> for further information.
 </h2>

 <p>